 The work of Computer Engineers is sometimes hidden and embedded into everyday objects such as cars, bank machines and smartphones.
 Computer Engineering students receive a broad education which encompasses both the hardware and software aspects of any application.
-In addition to the standard Computer Engineering program, the department offers three focus areas for interested students.
-These include the study of Embedded Systems, Communication Networks and Machine Vision.
+In addition to the standard Computer Engineering program, the department offers four focus areas for interested students.
+These include the study of Embedded Systems, Software Engineering, Communication Networks and Biomedical.

-Electrical and electronic systems are present in every aspect of life, from the power that lights a house at night to the toaster that prepares breakfast in the morning.
+Electrical and electronic systems are present in every aspect of life, from the power that lights a house at night to various medical equipment.
 Life would be very different without the benefits of these and other devices designed chiefly by electrical engineers.
 In addition to the traditional fields of electric power systems and telecommunications, today's electrical engineers are also expanding their work into fields such as biomedical devices and micro-electronics.
 In addition to the standard Electrical Engineering program, the department offers four focus areas for interested students.
-These include the study of Power and Energy Systems, Wireless Communication Devices, Biomedical Engineering and Engineering Physics.
-Students interested any of these programs should consult with the Electrical and Computer Department Office to select an appropriate set of elective courses.
+These include the study of Power and Energy Systems, Communication Devices, Biomedical, and Engineering Physics.
+Students interested in any of these programs should consult with the Electrical and Computer Department Office to select an appropriate set of elective courses.